rmcdonald-projects/TechPrep-Avalon-Adventures/README.md

 As I don't own the media or the bulk of the descriptive text, I cannot offer a license, and I ask that none of the media/text be shared/disseminated or used for licensed purposes.

 This version of "Avalon Adventures" will become static after the TechPrep program wraps up, as a sort of "before" picture.
+A separate evolving version will reflect my evolving knowledge of front-end web development, including forays into full accessibility, more elegant CSS and JS solutions, etc.